SonK4m3/Data-crawler-and-image-effect/face_mesh_detection_2/README.md

 numpy
 ```
 ## Step
-Step 1
-    Using face detection to detect dimension has faces
+- Step 1: Using face detection to detect dimension has faces
-Step 2
-    Using face mesh detection to get face mesh in the face
+- Step 2: Using face mesh detection in `mediapipe lib` to get face mesh of the face
-    We have vector position of landmark points is (x, y, z) but we append (x, y) to List
+- Step 3: We have vector position of landmark points is (x, y, z) but we append (x, y) to List
-Step 3
-    Calculating convex hull of list position of landmark points
+- Step 4: Calculating convex hull of list position of landmark points
-    We draw convex hull and crop it into new image
+- Step 5: We draw convex hull and crop it into new image

 ## **SWAPPING FACE**
 We swaped face in source image to face in destination image